Skip to main content

 AFL-CIO President 'Applauds' Trump on Trade, But Gives His Record a Thumbs Down

 Richard Trumka, president of the U.S.’s largest labor group, AFL-CIO, appreciates President Donald Trump’s stance on trade.
 However, as it stands now, the president does not have a record that helps workers, according to Trumka.
+“I applaud him for his willingness to take on trade and having a

 Read More > AFL-CIO President 'Applauds' Trump on Trade, But Gives His Record a Thumbs Down